 Morphine is extensively metabolised by the liver.
 Renal glucuronidation also takes place.
-The major metabolite, quantitatively, is morphine-3-glucronide although morphine-6-glucuronide is significant in terms of potency.
+The major metabolite, quantitatively, is morphine-3-glucuronide although morphine-6-glucuronide is significant in terms of potency.

 The metabolites are excreted mainly via the renal route.

 The toxicological profile of morphine in animals has not been systematically identified as a result of its established widespread clinical use.
 Recent animal studies have confirmed some targets for morphine toxicity.
 A nephrotoxic action has been reported in rats following subcutaneous administration of relatively high levels (up to 96mg/kg) of morphine.
+In male rats, reduced fertility and chromosomal damage in gametes have been reported.
 Adverse effects of morphine on development of the foetus and newborn have been confirmed in rats and mice.
 Morphine has been shown to reduce the release of LH from the pituitary causing reductions in serum testosterone levels, reduction in the weight of secondary sex organs and reductions in spermatogenic cell populations.
 The adverse effects of morphine sulfate in both males and females are consistent with recent findings that morphine exhibits significant genotoxic actions in several in vivo test systems.
 Immunotoxicity associated with morphine treatment has been reported in animal tests for several parameters which provide possible mechanisms for decreased resistance to a range of infections.
 Evidence suggests that part of this effect may be mediated via release of endogenous corticosterone.

 Water for Injections